ajith-xilinx/aupera-fr-alveo-u30/new-aupera-fr-Readme - v2.md

 + Obtain an entitlement to evaluate the Aupera Facial Recognition product.
 See "Try or Buy" Section at the Top of this page.
   + **Free Trial** is also available
   + The product can be purchased with a floating or node-locked license
-  + Download the License file ( conf.json ), this file will be used in install procedure later
+  + Download the License Configuration File ( conf.json ), this file will be used in install procedure later
 + Create **cred.json** file ( Access Key ) for your account
   + Login to [Xilinx Appstore Page](https://appstore.xilinx.com/) -> Access Key -> Create an Access Key -> Download JSON
   + This file identifies your account to the Appstore during runtime and will be used in install procedure later